 10 Critical Performance Attributes in Refrigerant Recovery Testing

-Refrigerant Recovery Pro technicians conducted extensive laboratory and field testing to identify the most important attributes determining overall performance and value of refrigerant recovery systems.
+Refrigerant Recovery Pro technicians conducted extensive laboratory and field testing to identify the most important attributes determining overall performance and value of refrigerant recovery machines.
 These attributes prove crucial for professionals seeking reliable equipment that performs efficiently under various conditions while meeting EPA certification requirements.

 1. Recovery Speed Measurements in Pounds Per Minute